wp-plugins/mywebtonet-performancestats/readme.txt

 manipulations and some simple CPU tests on your MySQL backend and displays them for you to evaluate.

-There are many factors for a fast server, this plugin does not test eg. for how many hits a second your provider allows to your web, filesystem performance is not tested either.
-Use it as a simple test and compare with your friends statistics from their provider.
+There are many factors for a fast server, this plugin does not test e.g. for how many hits a second your provider allows to your web, filesystem performance is not tested either.
+Use it as a simple CPU test and compare with your friends statistics from their provider.

 == Installation ==